Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields

 We remind that the parameter $v^{\eta}_F$ in Eq.~(\ref{eta_xx__eta_xy}) for a strongly non-ideal electron Fermi liquid with large Landau parameters, $F_m \gg 1 $, is much greater than the actual Fermi velocity $v_F$~\cite{vis_res_2,Semiconductors}.

 Second, we use equations (\ref{eta_xx__eta_xy}) and (\ref{Naiver_Stokes}) to calculate the the linear response of the electron fluid on the applied dc and the ac fields, $\mathbf{E}_0$ and $\mathbf{E}_1(t)$, in a Poiseuille-flow like geometry: a long straight sample with rough edges [see Fig.~1(a) in the main text].
-We consider that the sample width $W $ is much smaller than the characteristic plasmon wavelength~$l_p$: